 The third panel aims to explore the perspectives of actors in the public and the private sector on how to promote stewardship and trust of neurotechnologies as they move across and through the public and private sectors.
 Presentations will cover examples on the development of best practices and business conduct that promote accountability, transparency, integrity, trustworthiness, responsiveness, and safety.
 In doing so, the panel aims to enable exchanges and discussion on the implementation of principle 8 of the Recommendation.

-Moderator: TBC, National Institutes of Health (NIH), United States
+Moderator: Lyric Jorgenson, Deputy Director for the Office of Science Policy, National Institutes of Health (NIH), United States

 15h05-15h25: Monitoring implementation activities - towards the development of indicators